MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmddi/ns-d3dkmddi-_dxgkarg_resetengine.md

  - DXGKARG_RESETENGINE
 ---

-# _DXGKARG_RESETENGINE structure
+# DXGKARG_RESETENGINE structure

 ## -description

-Specifies a node within the physical display adapter that can be reset when the display port driver's GPU scheduler calls the <a href="/windows-hardware/drivers/ddi/d3dkmddi/nc-d3dkmddi-dxgkddi_resetengine">DxgkDdiResetEngine</a> function to request a reset operation.
+The **DXGKARG_RESETENGINE** structure specifies a node within the physical display adapter that can be reset when the display port driver's GPU scheduler calls KMD's [**DxgkDdiResetEngine**](nc-d3dkmddi-dxgkddi_resetengine.md) function to request a node reset operation.

 ## -struct-fields

 ### -field NodeOrdinal [in]

-An index of a node within the physical adapter defined by   the <b>EngineOrdinal</b> member that is being reset in a call to <a href="/windows-hardware/drivers/ddi/d3dkmddi/nc-d3dkmddi-dxgkddi_resetengine">DxgkDdiResetEngine</a>.
+The index of a node within the physical adapter that **EngineOrdinal** specifies that is being reset in a call to [**DxgkDdiResetEngine**](nc-d3dkmddi-dxgkddi_resetengine.md).

 ### -field EngineOrdinal [in]

-An index that defines the physical adapter in a linked display adapter (LDA) configuration that the node defined by <b>NodeOrdinal</b> belongs to.
+The index that defines the physical adapter in a linked display adapter (LDA) configuration that the node specified by **NodeOrdinal** belongs to.

 ### -field LastAbortedFenceId [out]